precision medicine patient recruitment

 We sat down with Ben Jackson, VP of Commercial at Sano Genetics, to unpack the biggest shifts shaping biotech in 2025 and the strategies companies need to stay ahead.

 Venture capital funding for biotech fell significantly in the first half of 2025 compared to prior years.
 This has especially impacted early-stage biotechs.
-Amidst financial and political uncertainty, investors seem to be cautious and risk-averse.
+Amidst financial and political uncertainty, investors are cautious and risk-averse.
 While some late-stage companies with strong data have continued to secure large investments, many biotechs are navigating a capital-constrained environment

 Q: The biotech funding environment is still challenging after 2024.
 Why do you think companies are so focused on extending their cash runways?

 “It comes down to investor priorities.
 We haven’t returned to pre-2022 highs, and investors are putting money into later-stage, de-risked assets.
 That means early-stage companies are delaying expensive Phase 2b or Phase 3 trials or waiting longer to sign partnerships.
 In such a crowded space, standing out early is harder than ever.
 At Sano, we help our partners generate early validation data quickly with right-sized solutions for their lifecycle stage.
-Precision recruitment is a big part of this — not just speeding timelines, but improving ROI so those early trials attract the partnerships and funding they need.”
+Precision recruitment is a core part of this—not just reducing timelines, but improving the quality of the patient population that reaches eligibility, which directly affects data quality and the credibility of early-phase outcomes.”

 In a climate where every dollar and day counts, many biotechs are rethinking the traditional, siloed approach to clinical trial operations.
-One model gaining traction is the shared-service approach, which centralizes key functions like recruitment and testing across multiple programs.
+Most trials struggle to meet their enrollment targets on time, and as protocol complexity increases, the operational burden on each study compounds.
+One model more companies are adopting is the shared-service approach, which centralizes key functions like recruitment and testing across multiple programs.
 This not only streamlines processes and reduces duplication, but also creates a more consistent and patient-friendly experience.

 Q: Shared-service models are getting more attention.
 How are they helping biotechs cut trial costs?

 “We’re seeing more companies pool recruitment and testing infrastructure across multiple studies or phases.
-This reduces duplication, consolidates vendor management, and speeds trial start-up.
+This reduces duplication, consolidates vendor management, and lowers the operational risk associated with fragmented trial start-up.
 Our platform is designed to unify recruitment, testing, and long-term engagement.
 From the patient’s perspective, it’s a smoother, less fragmented journey with fewer handoffs and clearer communication — and that trust translates into better retention and stronger outcomes.”

 Using AI to design leaner clinical trials

 In a tight funding climate, trial efficiency is a priority.
-AI is giving biotechs new ways to design smarter studies by improving how patients are identified and recruited.
-Beyond recruitment, by processing massive amounts of real-world data, AI models can help researchers simulate eligibility criteria, refine trial protocols, and can even generate synthetic control arms.
+Yet most trial participants today are drawn from patients already known to the recruiting site, and the broader population rarely considers clinical research as part of their care journey.
+AI is giving biotechs new ways to close this gap by improving how patients are identified and recruited.
+Beyond recruitment, by processing large volumes of real-world data, AI models can help researchers simulate eligibility criteria, refine trial protocols, and can even generate synthetic control arms.

 Q: How do you think AI is making a difference in trial design?

 “The real value is in pre-screening.
-We can analyze electronic medical records (EMRs) and genomic data to flag patients most likely to respond to treatment.
+We can analyze electronic medical records (EMRs) and genomic data — handled in accordance with HIPAA and GDPR requirements — to flag patients most likely to respond to treatment.
 AI helps identify patterns and refine cohorts, which speeds up recruitment and improves trial quality.
 At Sano, we focus on using genetic and health data for smarter matching — not just casting a wider net.
 And we’re clear on one thing: AI supports empathy; it doesn’t replace it.
-Our team stays closely involved to guide patients, answer questions, and make sure they feel seen.”
+Our team remains closely involved to guide patients through the process, address questions, and support informed decision-making at each stage.”

-Building diversity into trials for stronger science and market reach
+Building diversity into trials for stronger science and broader market access

-Q: Diversity in recruitment is a hot topic right now.
+Q: Diversity in recruitment has moved from a compliance consideration to a strategic one.
 Beyond regulatory requirements, what’s the ROI for biotechs?

 To learn more about the importance of diversity and representation in precision trials, read our whitepaper here.

-In today’s competitive launch environment, winning regulatory approval is only half the battle.
-Therapies need a clear path to the right patients, and companion diagnostics can give biotechs a competitive edge.
+In today’s competitive launch environment, Regulatory approval establishes that a therapy works; it does not automatically establish that it reaches the right patients.
+Therapies need a clear path to the right patients, and companion diagnostics can improve patient identification at launch, support payer negotiations, and strengthen post-market evidence generation.

 Q: How do companion diagnostics (CDx) fit into the strategy post-approval?